Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Discover Thessaloniki's thriving cultural life

 Thessaloniki is a city where culture is omnipresent, and every street corner seems to breathe history and creativity.
 From Byzantine art to contemporary events, the city offers a diversity of venues and events.
-They attract both culture lovers and international creators.
+They attract both culture lovers and international designers.

 The Museum of Byzantine Culture